yeshua453/website/docs/controls/gridview.md

 ### `on_scroll_interval`

 Throttling in milliseconds for `on_scroll` event.

-Default is `10`.
+Defaults to `10`.

 ### `padding`

 The amount of space by which to inset the children.

-Padding is an instance of [`padding.Padding`](/docs/reference/types/padding) class.
+Padding is an instance of [`Padding`](/docs/reference/types/padding).

 ### `reverse`

 Defines whether the scroll view scrolls in the reading direction.

 Defaults to `False`.

 ### `run_spacing`